 If you keep that $10 invested then the next payment will be for $11 because your original $100 plus your $10 in interest equals $110.
 Times that by 10% and you have $11.

-Because your savings account will pay you interest and then pay you more interest including that amount of interest they’ve already paid you a savings account is an example of compound interest.
+Because your savings account will pay you interest and then pay you more interest on top of that interest they’ve already paid you, a savings account is an example of compound interest.

 In the other direction your mortgage is an example of compound interest as well since your interest depends on how much principal you owe as well as interest accumulated on the loan.